-IEE Condition Specific mitigation actions to implement the condition Person responsible for implementing mitigation How implementation will be verified (monitoring indicator) Timing Responsible party & Timing Contractor shall provide advice for safe storage and disposal of expired pharmaceuticals. pharmaceuticals; and c) a budget to implement these Responsible Party: THIP Policy Technical Advisors Timing: During preparation phase of all strategies and action plans Review of all strategies and action plans to ensure they include information about safe disposal of pharmaceuticals and a budget Responsible Party: THIP Policy Director Timing: During preparation of drafts and final documents c) a budget to implement these safeguards. final documents
+IEE Condition Specific mitigation actions to implement the condition Person responsible for implementing mitigation Timing How implementation will be verified (monitoring indicator) Responsible party & Timing Contractor shall provide advice for safe storage and disposal of expired pharmaceuticals.
+In all strategies and action plans for which THIP provides assistance, include measures for: a) storage in accordance with labels; b) disposal of expired and unused pharmaceuticals; and c) a budget to implement these safeguards.
+Responsible Party: THIP Policy Technical Advisors Timing: During preparation phase of all strategies and action plans Review of all strategies and action plans to ensure they include information about safe disposal of pharmaceuticals and a budget Responsible Party: THIP Policy Director Timing: During preparation of drafts and final documents